ppy/osu-wiki/wiki/Rules/Visual_content_considerations/en.md

 In certain circumstances, some exceptions may apply for artistic use of high-effort content, such as storyboards or bespoke (i.e. specifically created) video content.
 This must be granted directly from the support team.
 Those interested may contact them directly via [support@ppy.sh](mailto:support@ppy.sh).

-## Getting your image assessed
+## Getting your visual content assessed

 *See: [Content voting process](/wiki/Rules/Content_voting_process).*

-Visual content that is used anywhere on the site outside of a beatmap (avatars, profile covers, beatmap descriptions, etc.) are **not** subject to the voting procedure explained below and may be removed at any time at the discretion of the [Global Moderation Team](/wiki/People/Global_Moderation_Team) (GMT).
+Visual content that is used anywhere on the site outside of a beatmap (avatars, profile covers, beatmap descriptions, etc.) is **not** subject to the voting procedure explained below and may be removed at any time at the discretion of the [Global Moderation Team](/wiki/People/Global_Moderation_Team) (GMT).

 If you are unsure about any visual content that is going to be included in a beatmap in any way, **please submit a request via [the Beatmap Nominator Report Submission page](https://bn.mappersguild.com/reports).** The visual content will be raised to a vote that must pass by a considerable majority, or it will be automatically denied.